 1. Snap a selfie at the Red Dog Statue, Dampier

 Be sure to snap a selfie with the Red Dog statue, at the entrance to the town of Dampier!
 Featured in the books and movie, this statute was erected in his memory “by his many friends made during his travels”.

-Dampier's new Red Dog Trail will start from the Red Dog Statue, so keep an eye out for the signs and follow the trail!
+Dampier's Red Dog Trail starts from the Red Dog Statue, so keep an eye out for the signs and follow the trail!